vmware/go-vcloud-director/CODING_PRINCIPLES.md

 In no cases we return a nil error when the method fails to find the entity.

-Note: We are in the process of replacing methods that don't adhere to the above principles (for example, return a structure instead of a pointer, retuen a nil error on not-found, etc).
+Note: We are in the process of replacing methods that don't adhere to the above principles (for example, return a structure instead of a pointer, return a nil error on not-found, etc).

 ## Testing